CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     pac pcf push --publisher-prefix contoso
     ```

-    > **Note** :
+    > **Note**:

-     1. If you encounter the error message **"Error: Missing required tool: MSBuild.exe/dotnet.exe.
+    > 1. If you encounter the error message **"Error: Missing required tool: MSBuild.exe/dotnet.exe.
 Please add MSBuild.exe/dotnet.exe in Path environment variable or use 'Developer Command Prompt for VS'"**, follow these steps:

-        1. Navigate to the `C:\LabFiles` directory and open **dotnet-sdk-8.0.100-win-x64**.
+    > - Navigate to the `C:\LabFiles` directory and open **dotnet-sdk-8.0.100-win-x64**.

-        2. In the setup window, select **Repair**, then wait for the process to complete.
+    > - In the setup window, select **Repair**, then wait for the process to complete.

-        3. After the repair finishes, close Visual Studio Code, reopen it, and First run the build command present in 28 step and again run the above command.
+    > - After the repair finishes, close Visual Studio Code, reopen it, and First run the build command present in 28 step and again run the above command.

-        4. If the issue persists, uninstall **dotnet-sdk-8.0.100-win-x64** and install the latest version from [the .NET download page](https://dotnet.microsoft.com/en-us/download).
+    > - If the issue persists, uninstall **dotnet-sdk-8.0.100-win-x64** and install the latest version from [the .NET download page](https://dotnet.microsoft.com/en-us/download).
 Close Visual Studio Code, reopen it, run the build command from step 28, and then execute the above command again.

-     3. If the push operation fails with the error **`Sorry, the app encountered a non-recoverable error and will need to terminate`**, please make sure that you have followed the
-        previous instructions and added the code correctly in **Manifest and Index** files.
+    > 2. If the push operation fails with the error **`Sorry, the app encountered a non-recoverable error and will need to terminate`**, please make sure that you have followed the previous instructions and added the code correctly in **Manifest and Index** files.

-        Additionally, you can find the **Manifest and Index** files in the location `C:\LabFiles`, you can compare your code with these files and fix the issues if there are any then
-        retry to push the component by running the  **pac push command** again.
+    > - Additionally, you can find the **Manifest and Index** files in the location `C:\LabFiles`, you can compare your code with these files and fix the issues if there are any then retry to push the component by running the  **pac push command** again.

-     4. If the run fails with a Nuget package error, run the below command in PowerShell and try running the above command again.
+    > 3. If the run fails with a Nuget package error, run the below command in PowerShell and try running the above command again.

         ```
         dotnet nuget add source https://api.nuget.org/v3/index.json -n nuget.org --configfile $env:APPDATA\NuGet\NuGet.Config